Why optional stopping can be a problem for Bayesians: Introduction

 In this article we elucidate the intricacies of handling optional stopping with Bayes factors, primarily in response to \citet{Rouder2014}. \emph{Optional stopping} refers to `looking at the results so far to decide whether or not to gather more data', and it is a desirable property of a hypothesis test to be able to \emph{handle optional stopping}.
-The key question is whether Bayes factors can or cannot handle optional stopping. \citet{Yu2014}, \citet{Sanborn2014} and \citet{Rouder2014} tried to answer this question from different perspectives and with different interpretations of the notion of handling optional stopping. \citet{Rouder2014} demonstrates on the basis of computer simulations that optional stopping is not a problem for Bayesians, also citing \citet{Lindley1957} and \citet{Edwards1963} who provide mathematical results to a similar effect.
+The key question is whether Bayes factors can or cannot handle optional stopping. \citet{Yu2014}, \citet{Sanborn2014} and \citet{Rouder2014} tried to answer this question from different perspectives and with different interpretations of the notion of handling optional stopping. \citet{Rouder2014} illustrates, using computer simulations, that optional stopping is not a problem for Bayesians, also citing \citet{Lindley1957} and \citet{Edwards1963} who provide mathematical results to a similar (but not exactly the same) effect.
 Rouder used the simulations to concretely illustrate more abstract mathematical theorems; these theorems are indeed formally proven by \citet{deng2016continuous} and, in a more general setting, by \citet{OptionalStoppingTechnical}.
-Other early work indicating that optional stopping is not a problem for Bayesians includes \citep{Savage1972} and \citep{Good1991}; a recent simulation study reporting good results for Bayesian inference under optional stopping is \citep{Schoenbrodt2017}.
-We briefly return to all of these in Section~\ref{sec:other}. \\
+Other early work indicating that optional stopping is not a problem for Bayesians includes \citet{Savage1972} and \citet{Good1991}.
+We briefly return to all of these in Section~\ref{sec:other}.